 India VIX employs the CBOE's computing technique, with appropriate modifications to adapt to the NIFTY options order book, such as cubic splines, etc.

-- Interest Rate – The relevant tenure rate, which is for 30 to 90 days is considered as the risk-free interest rate for the respective expiry months of the NIFTY option contracts.
+The relevant tenure rate, which is for 30 to 90 days, is considered the risk-free interest rate for the respective expiry months of the NIFTY option contracts.

 In the case of strikes for which relevant quotations are not available, values are calculated by interpolation using a statistical approach known as the “Natural Cubic Spline.”
 Following quotation identification, the variance (volatility squared) is determined separately for near and mid-month expiry.